-The LAHP webpage mentioned above also includes a blank PDF version of the application form that applicants can print off to practice completing and drafting their answers.
+The LAHP webpage mentioned above should also include a blank PDF version of the application form that applicants can print off to practice completing and drafting their answers.
 Please note, this isn’t the actual application form - that can only be completed via the online portal given above.

 The LAHP application form